stulp/dmpbbo/INSTALL.md

 # Python version of dmpbbo

-## Installing required/optional packages for debian users (tested under Ubuntu 16.04)
+## Installing required/optional packages for debian users

+Tested under Ubuntu 16.04.

 dmpbbo requires python3 (mainly due to the way packages are imported), numpy (http://www.numpy.org/) and matplotlib (https://matplotlib.org/), plus some latex packages for the plotting.